Dat-Pudding/PhotoCalc/CONTRIBUTING.md

 - the commit description has to describe the worked-on details in key points
 > **Example:** *- drop-down list will refresh upon leaving camDbPage*

+Besides that just make sure you only ever commit towards the specific branch and only ever set a pr to the specific branch.
+Do Not open a PR to master!